telesoho/vscode-markdown-paste-image/README.md

   ]
   ```

+  **NOTE** While pasting image, this option also apply to render image path link.

 - `MarkdownPaste.lang_rules`

-  As `MarkdownPaste.rules`, you can define rules for other language (for example:assiidoc).
+  As `MarkdownPaste.rules`, you can define rules for other language (for example: asciidoc).

   ```json
   [